MonuJangra-git/Dockerized-PHP-MySQL-Web-Application-on-AWS/README.md

 - The .env file is ignored by Git through [.gitignore](.gitignore).
 - This project is suitable for learning, local development, and basic portfolio/demo purposes.
 - Use domain name and SSL certificates owned by user.
-- User must have a bucket(also put that name in s3 s3_backup.sh) and AWS configured in ec2 instance if he wants to backup to s3.
+- User must have a bucket(also configure that name in s3 s3_backup.sh) and AWS configured in ec2 instance if he wants to backup to s3.